jdoleary/Spellmasons/docs/PlaytestHistory.md

 - not enough mana to add new spell to the chain wasn't clear, wasn't noticed
   - "Insufficient Mana" should be where your cursor is
 - every new move is accompanied by a video of it being used
-- "target take" to "target to take" for mana burn
-- summoner does damage but shouldn't
 - could attack range circles be skewed to fit game perspective?
-- "F" and spell effect shouldn't happen at the same time***
 - Feedback:
   - Expected cost: $10-$15
   - Dominant feelings: anxiety, satisfaction, like complex manuvers, possibility space feels large,  "I will like I could play 1:15min again and my goal would be to play it differently", expansive